WHAT ARE THE FACTORS USED IN DETERMINING VALUE?

 WHAT IS THE DIFFERENCE BETWEEN “ACTUAL” VALUE AND “ASSESSED” VALUE?

 The Assessor determines the “actual” (market) value for all real and personal property.
 Then, a percentage of that value is taken in order to derive the “assessed” value.
 For all property in Colorado except residential, the assessment percentage is 29%.
-For residential property, a new assessment percentage is determined each reappraisal year by the State legislature.
-The most recent assessment percentage for residential property was set at 7.20%.
+For residential property, the assessment percentage is set at 7.15%.
 The assessed value, multiplied by the mill levy, produces the property tax.

 CAN I PROTEST MY TAXES?